tulehuynhnhat/the-wild-oasis-manager/README.md

 # The Wild Oasis Manager

-Internal hotel management application with a dashboard for managing bookings, guests, cabins and viewing statistics.
+An internal hotel management application with a dashboard for managing bookings, guests, cabins and viewing statistics.

 ## Features